Nicky Lopez Preview, Player Props: Braves vs. Giants

 Nicky Lopez At The Plate

-- Lopez has six doubles, three triples, a home run and 23 walks while hitting .229.
+- Lopez is hitting .227 with six doubles, three triples, a home run and 23 walks.

-- Lopez has driven in a run in 11 games this year (17.2%), including four games with more than one RBI (6.3%).
-He has also driven in three or more of his team's runs in three contests.
+- Lopez has driven home a run in 11 games this year (16.9%), including more than one RBI in 6.2% of his games and producing three or more of his team's runs on three occasions..

-- In 26.6% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (7.8%).
+- He has scored in 26.2% of his games this year, with more than one run scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.